smart-data-models/dataModel.UrbanMobility/GtfsAccessPoint/doc/new_spec_EN-US.md

 ## List of properties

-- `address`: The mailing address.  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided.  - `code`: Same as GTFS `stop_code`  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
+- `address`: The mailing address.  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `code`: Same as GTFS `stop_code`  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `description`: A description of this item  - `hasParentStation`: Same as GTFS `parent_station`.  - `hasService`: Service to which this rule applies to.
 Derived from `service_id`  - `hasStop`: It shall point to an Entity of Type GtfsStop  - `hasTrip`: Trip associated to this Entity.
-It shall point to an Entity of Type GtfsTrip  - `id`:   - `location`:   - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `page`: Same as GTFS `stop_url`  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
+It shall point to an Entity of Type GtfsTrip  - `id`: Unique identifier of the entity  - `location`:   - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `page`: Same as GTFS `stop_url`  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `stop_desc`: Same as GTFS `stop_desc`.  - `type`: NGSI Entity Type: It has to be GtfsAccessPoint  - `wheelChairAccessible`: Same as GTFS `wheelchair_boarding`.
 Enum:'0, 1 ,2'.
 Reference in [GTFS](https://developers.google.com/transit/gtfs/reference/#stopstxt)   - `zoneCode`: Transport zone to which this stop belongs to.
 Same as GTFS `zone_id`
 Required properties
 - `id`  - `location`  - `name`  - `type`
 See [https://developers.google.com/transit/gtfs/reference/#stopstxt](https://developers.google.com/transit/gtfs/reference/#stopstxt).
 It is a GTFS `stop` which `location_type` is equal to `2`.